-Conditionally admitted students must maintain a 3.0 GPA for the first nine (9) hours of formal course work numbered 500 and above or on all course work taken while meeting this nine (9) hours requirement, not including research hours.
+Conditionally admitted students must maintain a 3.0 GPA for the first nine (9) hours of formal course work numbered 500 and above or on all course work taken while meeting this nine (9) hours requirement, not including research hours and only including up to three (3) hours of Special Problems.
 If this requirement is not met, the student is not allowed to remain in the program.
 Upon recommendation of the department chair and approval by the Graduate Dean, the conditionally admitted student may have their admission status changed to "regular admission."

-Students wishing to be considered for a limited number of graduate assistantships for the academic year beginning in the fall semester must have their completed package to the Graduate School no later than March 1.
+Students wishing to be considered for a limited number of graduate assistantships for the academic year beginning in the fall semester must have their completed application package to the Graduate School no later than February 15.
 All applications for admission reviewed after this date will be considered if space is available, or will be placed in consideration for the next term.